 - Check your credit report and dispute any errors

 It’s important to review your credit report to make sure it’s in good standing and that there are no unexpected errors driving your score down.
 Although you are limited in the number of times you can receive your free credit report, be sure to take advantage of this service and check in on your report.
 And, if you spot any errors that are affecting your score, make sure to dispute them with the credit reporting agency.
-Doing so can eliminate the error and improve your score.
+Doing this can eliminate the error and improve your FICO® Score.